SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Jellyfish at the California Academy of SciencesJellyfish at the California Academy of Sciences

-It is open 365 days of the year, Monday to Saturday from 9:30 am to 5 pm and Sundays from 11 am to 5 pm.
-You will find it on the eastern end of Golden Gate Park.
+Visiting Information: Open 365 days a year, Monday to Saturday from 9:30 am to 5 pm and Sundays from 11 am to 5 pm.
+You will find it on the eastern end of Golden Gate Park across from the de Young.

 Save on Your Visit to Both SF Aquariums